 Correspondence courses follow the university Academic Calendar and Tuition and Fees Schedule.
 University admissions procedures must be followed before registering for these and other distance learning courses.
 An Admissions application may be completed online and, upon admittance to the university, students may register for courses online via Pipeline.

 The links below are to the materials for your course.
-(If you choose to use this electronic version you do not need to purchase the printed version of the packet but you still need to purchase your textbooks*.)
 You may choose to print this material from home or a University computer lab or simply save the file on your computer desktop and access it as needed (no printing).

 Each course PDF contains the following: